IReaderorg/IReader-extensions/IReader-Extensions-Migration-Plan.md

 ---

+## Repository Branch Changes

+**Important:** The CI/CD workflow now deploys to `repov2` branch instead of `repo` branch.

+- **`repo` branch** - Preserved for legacy users on older IReader versions
+- **`repov2` branch** - New KMP-compatible extensions

+Users should update their IReader app to use the new repository URL pointing to `repov2`.

+---

 ## Next Steps

 1. ✅ Review this plan
 2. ✅ Phase 1: Update dependencies in `gradle/libs.versions.toml`
 3. ✅ Phase 2: Migrate `common` module to multiplatform
+4. ✅ Phase 3: Create migration scripts
+5. ✅ Phase 4: Update CI/CD to use `repov2` branch
-4. ⏳ Publish new source-api to Maven
+6. ⏳ Publish new source-api to Maven
-5. ⏳ Migrate sources using scripts
+7. ⏳ Migrate sources using scripts
-6. ⏳ Test on iOS simulator
+8. ⏳ Test on iOS simulator
-7. ⏳ Deploy to production
+9. ⏳ Deploy to production